znepb-cc/cc-lib/docs/util.md

 Writes `table` to `path` as a JSON string.

 # Math
-add clamp, randomFloat, pythagoras, round, vecMagSq, dist, map and lerp
+add clamp, randomFloat, pythagoras, round, map and lerp

+# Vectors
+add vecMagSq and vecDist